VegaDeftwing/OpGuidesHugoSrc/content/Engineering/networking.md

 [Beaker Browser](https://beakerbrowser.com)

 [Bombadillo](https://bombadillo.colorfield.space) is a non-web browser, designed for a growing list of protocols operating outside of the web.

-[EVE Online internet](https://blog.benjojo.co.uk/post/eve-online-bgp-internet) from https://blog.benjojo.co.uk, which has a ton of other really, really neat posts, like [The Speed of BGP network propagation](https://blog.benjojo.co.uk/post/speed-of-bgp-network-propagation), or [Hacking Ethernet out of Fibre Channel cards](https://blog.benjojo.co.uk/post/ip-over-fibre-channel-hack)

 Software Defined Networking, ActivityPub